 Albert Einstein is a further example of a scientist whose migration has played an important part in shaping our world.

 In 1906, at 17, he renounced German citizenship in favour of Swiss nationality.
 In 1914, he entered civil service in Germany and regained his citizenship.
 In 1933, he fled the growing power of the Nazis, to take up a teaching position at Princeton in the USA.
 Maintaining dual citizenship with Switzerland, he adopted American citizenship in 1940.

 Tying together theories involving quantum mechanics, gravity, thermodynamics, electromagnetism and optics for the first time, Einstein has changed the way we look at energy, matter, gravity, space and time.
-Without him, nuclear power, GPS tracking and smartscreen technology would not be where they are today - see archival retrospection of his scientific career on the occasion of his death at the age of 76.
+Without him, nuclear power, GPS tracking and smartscreen technology would not be where they are today - see this retrospective from the archives of his scientific career on the occasion of his death at the age of 76.